CS-LNU-Learning-Objectives/the-node-plattform/eventdriven-programming.md

 ### Event-driven programming
 When Ryan Dahl started to developed node.js he was looking for a way to write a non-blocking server.
-He tried many different languages like C and Lua but it was when he realized how the nature of javascript would perfect as the language pushing his project forward.
-Javascript has models for asynchronous programming, have closures and when Google (the danish deparment) released their V8-engine at the same time he went for javascript as the language for the node platform.
+He tried many different languages like C and Lua but it was when he realized how the nature of JavaScript would perfect as the language pushing his project forward.
+JavaScript has models for asynchronous programming, have closures and when Google (the danish deparment) released their V8-engine at the same time he went for javascript as the language for the node platform.

 If you read the text above you realize that nodes single-threaded natures calls for some way to program to create this callbacks that are needed.
-When you read about node you will hear about this as event-driven programming.
+When you read about Node.js you will hear about this as event-driven programming.
 You should already be familiar with javascript and asynchronous programming.
 Many programmers have used languages like PHP and JAVA before and are used to a more synchronous approach, that meaning the code executes row by row, from top to bottom.

 ```
 $homepage = file_get_contents('http://www.example.com/'); // this is blocking code
-echo $homepage; // the data is here to write out
+echo $homepage; // Write the data to the output
 ```
-The example above is PHP code and waits for each row to execute before the echo statement is executed.
+The example above is PHP code and waits for the first row to execute before the echo statement is executed.
 The file_get_contents-funktion is reading a page from the network and it can take some time meaning this thread i blocked.
 Thats not a good thing if you are in a single threaded environment but ok if your in a multithreaded.

-In javascript/node we have many examples of asynchronous programming where the program doesn´t stop and wait for the call to be ready.
+In JavaScript we have many examples of asynchronous programming where the program doesn´t stop and wait for the call to be ready.

 ```
 var req = new XMLHttpRequest();